 If you have bipolar disorder and become pregnant unexpectedly, take note: Stopping your medications suddenly may cause harm to you...

 Some of the newer antipsychotics seem to help stabilize moods on their own.
 As a result, they may be used alone as long-term treatment for people who don't tolerate or respond to lithium and anticonvulsants.

 Antipsychotic drugs help balance certain brain chemicals called neurotransmitters.
 It is not clear exactly how these drugs work, but they usually improve manic episodes quickly.

 The newer antipsychotics usually act quickly and can help you avoid the reckless and impulsive behaviors associated with mania.
-More normal thinking often is restored within a week.
+More normal thinking often is restored within a few weeks.